Unstructured-IO/unstructured/docs/source/core/staging.rst

               uuid=generate_uuid5(data_object),
           )

-For more information about the ``stage_for_weaviate`` brick, you can check the `source code here <https://github.com/Unstructured-IO/unstructured/blob/a583d47b841bdd426b9058b7c34f6aa3ed8de152/unstructured/staging/weaviate.py>`__.
+For more information about the ``stage_for_weaviate`` function, you can check the `source code here <https://github.com/Unstructured-IO/unstructured/blob/a583d47b841bdd426b9058b7c34f6aa3ed8de152/unstructured/staging/weaviate.py>`__.